rkapl123/DBAddin/docs/DBSheets.md

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/DBSheetsDefSelectDatabase.PNG)

-"Load DBSheet def from File" is used to directly load a stored definition into the tool.
+"Load DBSheet def from File" is used to directly load a stored definition into the tool (Legacy definitions from the old DBAddin can be loaded as well, the Database is retrieved from the entry `connID`, this might be prefixed (e.g. by MSSQL) which can be removed by entering this prefix into the setting `connIDPrefixDBtype`).

 After having selected a database, select the main table for which a DBsheet should be created in the dropdown "Table", which fills the available fields of the table into the dropdowns of column "name".
 Once a field has been chosen, the password/database/table entry becomes unavailable.
 Only clearing ALL fields from the DBSheets definition will allow a change to the password/database/table entry again.